Tarnadas/jse-headless-miner/README.md

-# Headless Chrome JEScoin Platform Miner
+# Headless Chrome JSEcoin Platform Miner

 This tool allows automated mining of JSEcoin without running it locally in your browser.
 It is a little bith tough to set up, but it just works fine.